Rates of convergence for multivariate normal approximation with applications to dense graphs and doubly indexed permutation statistics: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Louis Chen for fruitful discussions that lead to this research.
-We also thank Persi Diaconis for the suggestion to study the joint distribution of inversions and descents in random permutations.
+We are grateful to Louis Chen for fruitful discussions that lead to this research and to Persi Diaconis for the suggestion to study the joint distribution of inversions and descents in random permutations.
+We also thank the two anonymous referees for their detailed comments which led to many improvements, in particular the correction of an error in Lemma~\ref{lem3} in an earlier version of the manuscript.

-XF was supported by NUS Research Grants C-389-000-010-101 and C-389-000-012-101.
-AR was partially supported by NUS Research Grant R-155-000-098-133.
+X. Fang was supported by NUS Research Grants C-389-000-010-101 and C-389-000-012-101.
+A. R\"ollin was partially supported by NUS Research Grants R-155-000-098-133 and R-155-000-124-112.